 Some blue-green algae products are grown under controlled conditions.
 Others are grown in a natural setting, where they are more likely to be contaminated by bacteria, liver poisons (microcystins) produced by certain bacteria, and heavy metals.
 Choose only products that have been tested and found free of these contaminants.

 You may have been told that blue-green algae are an excellent source of protein.
-But, in reality, blue-green algae is no better than meat or milk as a protein source and costs about 30 times as much per gram.
+But, in reality, blue-green algae are no better than meat or milk as a protein source and cost about 30 times as much per gram.

 How does it work?Blue-green algae have a high protein, iron, and other mineral content which is absorbed when taken orally.
 Blue-green algae are being researched for their potential effects on the immune system, swelling (inflammation), and viral infections.